jvc56/MAGPIE/README.md

 ## Compilation

-To compile the MAGPIE executable, navigate to the `/MAGPIE/core/` and run:
+To compile the MAGPIE executable, navigate to the `/MAGPIE/core/` directory and run:

 ```
 make magpie BUILD=release